Mental Health Professionals Advancing Compassionate Care

 I also believe animals can be transformative in therapy.
 My certified Facility Dog, Pumpkin, and our other Good Talk companions—including dogs, cats, and guinea pigs—can join our sessions if we feel this unique connection might enhance our process.

-I welcome individuals of all ages and backgrounds.
+I welcome adults from all backgrounds.
 I focus on life transitions and am passionate about making mental health services more accessible to homebound individuals.

 Areas of Focus: